Skip to main content Skip to footer

 Why successful teams choose ITIL standards

-ITIL 4 is built on seven guiding principles that shape every decision in modern service management.
-They act as a compass, helping teams stay aligned with business goals while adapting to constant change.
+ITIL is built on 7 guiding principles that shape every decision in modern service management; they remain unchanged from ITIL 4 through v5, reinforcing their enduring importance.
+They act as a compass, keeping teams in line with business goals while adapting to constant change.

-Rather than rigid rules, these principles promote a mindset of continuous improvement — encouraging teams to think critically, collaborate openly, and design services that deliver real value.
+Rather than rigid rules, these principles promote a mindset of continuous improvement, encouraging teams to think critically, collaborate openly, and design services that deliver real value.
+So, what are the 7 guiding principles, and how do they work in practice?

 1. Focus on value